 Participation in JT-60SA

-The Japanese-European tokamak project is considered the successor to JET.
+The Japanese-European Tokamak project is considered the successor to JET.
 It is intended to support ITER in answering the open physical questions for the design of a DEMO reactor with continuous operation.
-IPP is helping to prepare the large-scale plant.
+The Max Planck Institute for Plasma Physics (IPP) is contributing to the preparation and support of the operation of the large-scale facility.

-The JT-60SA project was initiated in 2007 as part of the "Broader Approach" agreement between the EU and Japan on the fastest possible use of fusion energy.
-The focus is on carrying out research projects complementary to ITER in the direction of developing a DEMO design.
-JT-60SA has the ultimate goal of achieving fully non-inductive, steady-state tokamak operation through high plasma pressure.
+The JT-60SA project was initiated in 2007 as part of the ‘Broader Approach’ agreement between the EU and Japan to make use of fusion energy as quickly as possible.
+The focus is on carrying out research projects complementary to ITER with a view to developing a DEMO design.
+JT-60SA pursues the ultimate goal of achieving fully non-inductive, steady-state tokamak operation through high plasma pressure.

 JT-60SA is the largest superconducting tokamak after ITER.
 This facility is capable of confining deuterium plasmas at the break-even point, achieving pulse lengths (typically 100 seconds) longer than the time scales that characterise key plasma processes such as current diffusion and particle recycling.

 Construction of the machine in Naka, Japan, was completed in 2020.
-Commissioning is currently underway.
+Full operation is scheduled to begin in 2026.
 The JT-60SA research plan developed together with ITER covers the lifetime of the facility of about 20 years.

 The IPP and JT-60SA